nolauren/2018introdh/lab10_grantworkshop.md

 ## Question/ Abstract

-In your repository, write your answers to the following:
+Before class, write your answers to the following:

 (1) Formulate the humanities question(s) guiding the project.